20tzwiller/20tzwiller/README.md

-My name is Thomas Zwiller
-I’m interested in sports analytics
+My name is Thomas Zwiller and I’m interested in sports analytics

 I’m currently building an NCAAF Elo model